wso2/docs-mi/en/docs/learn/examples/scheduled-tasks/task-scheduling-simple-trigger.md

-# How to schedule tasks using a simple trigger
+# How to Schedule Tasks using a Simple Trigger
 This example demonstrates the concept of tasks and how a simple trigger works.
 Here the `MessageInjector` class is used, which injects a specified message to the Micro Integrator environment.
 You can write your own task class implementing the `org.apache.synapse.startup.Task` interface and implement the `execute` method to run the task.

 ## Synapse configurations